Agreeableness

 Overview

 The degree to which agreeableness contributes to pro-social behavior depends on how agreeable an individual is.
-People with high levels of agreeableness care about and take interest in others.
+People with high levels of agreeableness care about and take an interest in others.
 They also feel empathy and concern for others.
-Most highly agreeable people also enjoy helping others and contributing to the well-being of others.
+Most highly agreeable people also enjoy helping and contributing to others' well-being.
 People with low levels of agreeableness typically exhibit less pro-social behavior.
 They tend to be selfish and typically focus more on their own needs than on the needs of others.
 They may also be suspicious and distrusting of others.
 People with low levels of agreeableness may also be likely to insult, belittle, or manipulate others.
 They are also more likely to be confrontational and may become angry or combative in tense situations.

-On general principle, it is good to be agreeable.
+In general principle, it is good to be agreeable.
 Agreeableness helps people to work with others, socialize, and build meaningful relationships.
 Agreeableness is also a useful quality for people who work in fields like sales, teaching, or politics that involve interacting with others.
-At the same time, agreeableness can also be seen as a disadvantage in some circumstances.
+Highly agreeable individuals are also likely to support their colleagues, perform well, and improve team dynamics in the workplace.
+At the same time, agreeableness can be a disadvantage in some circumstances.
 Many agreeable people struggle with things like working alone or giving others bad news.
-For this reason, agreeable people may be less likely to thrive in professional fields such as management, entrepreneurship, or medicine.
+For this reason, agreeable people may be less likely to thrive in specific professional fields, such as management.

 Like other personality traits, agreeableness can be fluid.
 People may become more or less agreeable depending on the surrounding circumstances.
 For example, a normally agreeable person may become less agreeable in a competitive situation wherein they are vying against others for resources or a valuable opportunity.
 People may also become more agreeable when they are exposed to positive role models or when they have an opportunity to be altruistic in some way.
 A person’s level of agreeableness may change with age as well.
 Children are typically less agreeable and more self-centered than adults.
 Older people, on the other hand, are more likely to be agreeable than their younger counterparts.
 Some psychologists believe that this shift towards agreeableness occurs as people experience the highs and lows of life and become more empathetic to others.
 It may also arise as people come to realize the potential advantages of building trusting relationships.
-Ethical or religious education may also help to make a person become more agreeable.
+Ethical or religious education may also help a person become more agreeable.
 However, in some cases, it may also be necessary to learn to be less agreeable.
-For example, those who are responsible for making difficult business decisions that might cost others their jobs may need to learn to be less concerned about the feelings of others.
+For example, those responsible for making difficult business decisions that might cost others their jobs may need to learn to be less concerned with others' feelings, become more assertive, and set healthy boundaries.

 Bibliography